akhil1213/Calculator-PureJS/README.md

 ## Usage

 ```
-    Open index.html with any browser and start calculating!
+    pull the repository and open index.html with any browser and start calculating!
 ```